Brian L. Frye: Filmmaking career

+Law professor

 Frye took a tenure-track position as a law professor at the University of Kentucky College of Law in 2012, where he currently is the Spears-Gilbert Associate Professor of Law.
 In 2013, Our Nixon was released at the 42nd International Film Festival Rotterdam, to wide critical acclaim.
 The film was distributed by CNN on television and theatrically by Cinedigm.

 His legal scholarship focuses on issues of intellectual property, legal history, legal norms, concepts of ownership, and art.
 He is a leading scholar on plagiarism, art, and museum deaccessioning.
 In addition to his academic publications, he has co-written opinion articles in The Hill and Jurist on legal topics.
 He hosts a radio show on WUKY and a podcast interviewing other social science scholars, Ipse Dixit.
 The podcast received some attention from The New York Times after Justin R. Walker, of interest to the Times as a nominee to become a federal judge, appeared on it and discussed the role of the Federalist Society in the legal profession.

 He advocates a radical conception of property ownership and academic citation, actively endorsing plagiarism.
 On his SSRN page, he sanctions plagiarism and copying of his work, stating: "All of my articles are licensed CC0/public domain.
 Please feel free to use them in any way that you like.
 I specifically authorize you to plagiarize my articles."
 He has published an article entirely written by an essay mill company, discussed his ideas on the podcasts The Legal Impact and Elucidations, and his work on plagiarism has been referenced by philosopher Agnes Callard in The Chronicle of Higher Education and The Point.
 In one of his articles, he re-attributed all of his written scholarship to any person who requested one of his works.